 |Type of Poultry||Number|

 Chicken is by far the most popular poultry species utilised by Australians for both meat and egg production.
-Chicken meat consumption is expected to replace beef as the primary meat consumed and egg consumption is steady and expected to increase.
-In Australia the term broiler is used by the industry to describe a chicken grown for meat, while the term layer is used for chickens grown and maintained for egg production.
+Chicken meat consumption has replaced beef as the primary meat consumed and egg consumption is steady and expected to increase.
+In Australia, the term broiler or meat chicken is used by the industry to describe a chicken grown for meat, while the term layer is used for chickens grown and maintained for egg production.
 Chickens are also affectionately referred to as chooks.
 There are many different chicken production systems and markets for both chicken meat and eggs: